whiteinge/eseth/2020/mergetools.md

 Suggestions for tool authors:

 * The conflict markers in the right-hand pane aren't helpful in resolving the conflict.
-With the proposed `autoMerge` flag enabled they could be hidden altogether to reclaim space; without the proposed `autoMerge` flag that pane should not be included in the diff by default (an optional toggle would be helpful though).
+With the proposed `hideResolved` flag enabled they could be hidden altogether to reclaim space; without the proposed `hideResolved` flag that pane should not be included in the diff by default (an optional toggle would be helpful though).